'Planning' means finding a balance between risk and reward that satisfies your personal preferences. And that's all it is.

 The process of planning allows you to cycle through your options, evaluating the effect of different spending, working and investing plans to find a balance that suits you.
-Professional help at this point, from a qualified financial planner who is also unbiased, will save you a lot of time and trouble.
-'Unbiased' means 'having no personal financial incentive for you to do one thing rather than another'.
+Professional help at this point, from a qualified financial planner will save you a lot of time and trouble.
+So long as they are unbiased, meaning 'having no personal financial incentive for you to do one thing rather than another'.

 The case against planning

 You don't really want to be bothered, do you?
 And sometimes, as with medical check-ups, you'd just rather not know.
 That doesn't make it right.